MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 :::image type="content" source="media/desktop-data-types/desktop-data-types-text-01.png" alt-text="Screenshot of textual data with various capitalizations in Power Query":::

-After Power BI loads the data, capitalization of some of the names in the **Data** tab changes from the original entry.
-Duplicate names change into one of the capitalization variants.
+After Power BI loads the data, capitalization of the duplicate names in the **Data** tab changes from the original entry into one of the capitalization variants.

 :::image type="content" source="media/desktop-data-types/desktop-data-types-text-02.png" alt-text="Screenshot that shows the textual data with changed capitalization after loading into Power BI.":::